johnnygoblue/treasureIsland/README.md

   representing CLI options above, where the order provided in the test case label need not match the order in the command line, and the options provided at the command line may be in short or long format
-* spec1 & appA are examples given in this document
+* spec & appA are examples given in this document
+* INV are test cases that provide illegal command line options
+* 'H' are handwritten test cases that pose unique challenges

 ### Examples